nightroman/FarNet/PowerShellFar/README.md

 Use menu: `[F11]` / `PowerShellFar` / `Command console` (panels, editors, viewers).
 In scripts use `$Psf.StartCommandConsole()`.

-It is the console with the prompt at the bottom.
-The prompt shows after each command.
+It is the console with non-modal prompt at the bottom shown after each command.
 Command output is written to the console.
-The prompt is not modal, you may switch to other windows.

 **Keys and actions:**